-Dampness, rot and infestation

-Repair category 2

-Notes Traces of wood bore infestation were noted to the roof timbers within the property.
+Dampness, rot and infestation Repair category 2 Notes Above average damp readings were obtained to localised sections of lower wall lining within the living room.
+A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
+Traces of wood bore infestation were noted to timbers within the property including to some accessible timbers within the cupboard containing the hot water tank.
 In the absence of valid guarantees for previous timber specialist treatment works, a reputable timber specialist should carry out a full and thorough inspection of all timbers within the property and provide estimates for any recommended remedial works.